zoeskan/MCB185/course/unit9-programs.md

 Line 4 adds a "positional argument" for the path to a FASTA file.

-Lines 5 adds a positional argument for the window size and specifies that it is an integer.
+Line 5 adds a positional argument for the window size and specifies that it is an integer.

 Line 6 adds a positional argument for the entropy threshold, which is a float.